Gaspard and Lisa (TV series)

-Gaspard and Lisa is a French-British animated entertainment series aimed at pre-school children.
+Gaspard and Lisa is an animated entertainment series aimed at pre-school children.
 The series is based on the books written by Anne Gutman and illustrated by Georg Hallensleben.
 The series was made as a co-production between Chorion and animation company Impossible TV.

 Overview

 Gaspard and Lisa engage in various adventures and activities.
 Though they try to do good deeds, their behavior sometimes causes disturbance to other people, especially Mr. Huget (pronounced hoo-zhay).
 They say, "Uh-oh, catastrophe!" when they learn that they have created a problem, but "Yes, triumph!" when they fix the problem.

 Characters

-This is a list of the characters in Gaspard and Lisa:
+This is a list of the characters in Gaspard and Lisa.
+In order: